IlyaLab/kramtools/pairwise/README.rst

 		a) categorical data with < 2 categories
 		b) numerical data that is constant
 	2) those that only emerge in the covariate pair because missing data in one feature forces exclusion of values in the other

-The preprocessor detects univariate degeneracies.
-Pairwise detects covariate degeneracies and halts all computations.
+Univariate degeneracies are detected and flagged by the input parser (libmtm).